igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

-the pin name macros defined for you when you include ArduinoPins.h or that you define yourself using GpioPin(), GpioPinAnalog(), or GpioPinPwm() cannot be assigned to variables or used for anything other than passing them to the specialize macro functions designed to handle them.
+the pin name macros defined for you when you include ArduinoPins.h or that you define yourself using GpioPin(), GpioPinAnalog(), or GpioPinPwm() cannot be assigned to variables or used for anything other than passing them to the specialized macro functions designed to handle them.
 This is normally not a big
-limitation: the use of GPIO pins is generally encapsulated in functions or classes that function much like software drivers, hiding the pins from the rest of the application.
+limitation: the use of GPIO pins is generally encapsulated in functions or classes that function much like software drivers for hardware, hiding the pins from the rest of the application.
 Treating the pins as macro constants usually works well in such situations.
 However, there do sometimes arise situations in which it would be convenient to be able to assign GPIO pins to variables and manipulate GPIO pins via those